NYC Concealed Carry for Non-Residents: A Comprehensive Guide

 Training Requirements

-Non-residents should be prepared to fulfill these requirements in New York or provide proof of equivalent training from their home state.
+As of 2024, all applicants for New York concealed carry permits must complete: Non-residents should be prepared to fulfill these requirements in New York or provide proof of equivalent training from their home state.

 Fees and Processing Times